When is Star Trek: Picard released?

-Followers of Star Trek: The Subsequent Era take coronary heart!
-Patrick Stewart is returning to the Star Trek universe after almost 20 years on shore depart, along with his iconic Captain Picard set to star in a brand new spin-off collection that may think about his later years.
+Followers of Star Trek: The Subsequent Technology take coronary heart!
+Patrick Stewart is returning to the Star Trek universe after almost 20 years on shore go away, along with his iconic Captain Picard set to star in a brand new spin-off collection that can think about his later years.

 Right here’s what we all know in regards to the collection that has been formally confirmed as Star Trek: Picard…